MichalKarbownik/falcon-docs/docs/falcon-server/customizing-extension-api.md

   }
 ```

-So in order to provide new data you need to create an API class by extending existing class and overriding `product()` resolver (and adding helper methods, like `convertExtensionAttributes` in this case)
+So in order to provide new data you need to create an API class by extending existing class and overriding
+`product()` resolver (and adding helper methods, like `convertExtensionAttributes` in this case):

 ```javascript
 // file server/src/falcon-magento-custom-api/index.js